 I love the new year.
 It’s an opportunity to do things differently, develop new habits and uncover personal potential.
 Starting tomorrow, just about everyone will be back to work or school.
-What will you change in 2016?
+What will you change this year?

 The brain is a wondrous entity, capable of complex problem solving, planning, adaptability, memory recall, and self-regulation.
 It accounts for 2 percent of our body weight but it uses 20 percent of our available energy.
 When the brain is low on energy, it doesn’t operate optimally.
 Likewise, think of each brain activity as a window on a computer.
 The more windows you have open, the more the system’s bandwidth is taxed and the more its functioning is potentially compromised.
 How will you know what needs to change and what hot tip you can use to make these changes?

 The Brain Energy/Bandwidth Inventory, based on neuroscience research was designed by my colleague Jane Kise and I to assist people in appraising their own brain energy and bandwidth demands.
 This 18 question quiz will get you started thinking about your own brain energy and bandwidth.
 For each question, you will respond FREQUENTLY, SOMETIMES, or RARELY.
 At the end, your responses will place you in one of 3 general categories.
 If you want a specific score that you can compare with others or track over time, score yourself a 4 for FREQUENTLY, a 2 for SOMETIMES, and a 0 for RARELY.
 Simply add the numbers at the end of the quiz.